cilium/cilium/Documentation/bpf.rst

    typically structured into 3 or more sections.
 BPF ELF loaders use these names to extract and prepare the relevant information in order to load the programs and maps through the bpf system call.
-For example, iproute2 uses ``maps`` and ``license`` as default section name to find meta data needed for map creation and the license for the BPF program, respectively.
+For example, iproute2 uses ``maps`` and ``license`` as default section name to find metadata needed for map creation and the license for the BPF program, respectively.
-   The latter is pushed into the kernel as well on program creation time, and enables some of the helper functions that are exposed as GPL only in case the program also holds a GPL compatible license, for example ``bpf_ktime_get_ns()``, ``bpf_probe_read()`` and others.
+   On program creation time the latter is pushed into the kernel as well, and enables some of the helper functions which are exposed as GPL only in case the program also holds a GPL compatible license, for example ``bpf_ktime_get_ns()``, ``bpf_probe_read()`` and others.